 Next month I’ll be turning 40.
 I have spent the past six years discovering “Who I am” and my purpose here.
-I’ve learned a few valuable life lessons in these years of practicing awareness that I would like to share with you.
+I’ve learned a few valuable life lessons in these years that I would like to share with you.

 Things Never Workout The Way You Want

 In my 20s, I felt that I had figured out life, and there’s not much to think and explore.
 I was unconsciously following a path that was laid out before me.
 It was simple – compete to get a quality education, work in the corporate business sector, make money, get married, buy a house and a car, raise a family, and you’re all set.

 It was a time-proven formula that always worked.
 I was convinced.
 How could my parents and the generation before them be wrong?
 Right?
 They were a living example of how to live a fulfilling life.
 They were successful.
 They were happy (that’s what they told me).
 They did all the thinking for me so that I didn’t have to.
 My life plan was predetermined, and I never questioned their thinking.

 I blindly followed this path for a couple of years.
 I got a degree in Computer Science, acquired a high-paying job with a giant corporate company in India, married a beautiful girl, and had two children.

 Everything was going according to the plan, but I was not happy.
 There was a feeling of emptiness.
 When you’re young, facing challenges every day seems exciting, but as you age, you get tired of the same stuff happening over and over again.
 It feels like you’re stuck in a never-ending mazing.

 Working long hours, I could not spend time with my family.
 This affected my relationship with my wife, children, parents, and friends.
 I couldn’t make time for myself.
 Over time, I became depressed and angry.
 The situation was so bad that even my children were terrified to come near me.